ko9x/MyTips/README.md

   end
   end
   end
-- Run `npx react-native log-ios`
+- Run `npx pod-install ios` in the root of MyApps (not in the ios folder)
 - Double click the MyTips.xcworkspace file
 - Once xCode has launched go to Product -> Scheme -> Edit Scheme
 - Change the Build Configuration to Debug and hit Close
 - Disconnect iPhone if connected and select a simulator device (usually iPhone 12 mini)
 - Hit the build button and it should launch the simulator and start MyApps
-- Once it has fully launched MyApp, kill xCode
+- Once it gives the Build Succeeded let the app finish launching in the simulator
-- In terminal you should now be able to launch the app with the command: npm run 12mini
+- If the app doesn't fully build you should still be able to use the `npm run 12mini` command and launch the app
-### Getting the app to install a production build on my iPhone
-- After changing the scheme to produciton in Xcode I was getting this error at the end of the build:
-`Undefined symbol: _OBJC_CLASS_$_FlipperClient`
-- I made some changes to the Podfile and ran some commands I found in this thread `https://github.com/facebook/react-native/issues/39378`
-  - But what I think actually got it to work was adding `'react-native-flipper': {platforms: {ios: null}},` to the dependencies of react-native.config.js

 ### Cocoapods and pod install